 Some mountain bikers seem to think more lumens are automatically more better, but keep in mind that the average lumen output among the top 9 is just 1,167 lumens.
 Sure, there are lights out there that blast 3,000 lumens or more onto the trail, but none of them made our readers’ list.

-At $360 USD, the Light & Motion Seca 1800 Race is the least expensive light in the company’s Seca series, a two-piece lighting system designed for riding fast in the dark.
+At $360 USD, the Light & Motion Seca 1800 Race (discontinued as of 2018) is the least expensive light in the company’s Seca series, a two-piece lighting system designed for riding fast in the dark.
 At just 355g, it’s the lightest two-piece system on our list, offering 1.5 hours of illumination on the highest 1800-lumen setting.
 Light & Motion includes not only helmet and bar mounts in the box, but also a unique GoPro mount for maximum flexibility.

 The Magicshine MJ-900 has been updated since the original, not-so-original version hit the scene a few years ago.
 The newer MJ-900 with a unique design claims to produce up to 1200 lumens with a single-LED design.
 The lamp itself is compact and mounts to a set of handlebars using a simple silicon band (helmet mount not included).
 Despite its small size, the Magicshine claims up to 2.6 hours of battery life on high.
 Suggested retail price: $66 USD.